Laureta7/boatapp/README.md

 - Install Docker and Docker Compose.
 - Ensure you have Node.js and npm (for the Angular frontend).
 - Ensure you have Java 21 (for the Spring Boot backend).
-- Have PostgreSQL installed and running if you plan to run the database locally (though using Docker Compose is recommended).
+- Have PostgreSQL installed and running if you plan to run the database locally or with docker.

 ### Running the Application with Docker